aaronsheldon/ABM2023/README.md

 language constructs in both NodeJS and ECMAScript.
 The project is intended to illustrate a clean separation of concerns between data, presentation, and behavior.
 * Data is handled by RESTful APIs written in NodeJS
-* Presentation is handled by by HTML and CSS in the client
+* Presentation is handled by HTML and CSS in the client
 * Behavior is handle by ECMAScript in the client.